soong-construction/dirt-rally-time-recorder/README.md

 ## Goal
 This tool allows you to track your stage times in DiRT Rally and browse them, which the game itself does not allow.

-Time tracking works for stage rallies and Hillclimb events.
+Time tracking works for stage rallies and the Pikes Peak events (Asphalt only).

 ## First time set up
 *These steps refer to Windows, Linux users will know how to use their package manager appropriately*